mecvillarina/forge-mecodes-face-ocr-api/README.md

-# API For Forge Face Detect and Forge Image-To-Text for Codegeist 2020 hackathon
+# API For Face Detect and Image-To-Text Atlassian Forge Apps for Codegeist 2020 hackathon

 This project contains an Azure Function written in C#.
 This project exposes API endpoints for Face Detect and Image-To-Text projects for Codegeist 2020 hackathon.
 If you're interested what's behind the Face Detect and Image-To-Text Entry Atlassian Forge Apps, you can visit these links below: